 Crete Tourist Spots, Best Activities to do, and Places to Visit in Crete

 Crete is the largest and one of the most visited islands in Greece.
-It has some magical vibe of its own and is big enough to cover your entire holiday.
-As far as Mediterranean islands are concerned, Crete is the fifth largest and is believed to be the origin of the oldest European civilization, dating back to 2700 BC.
-The island is filled with fascinating archaeological sites and many historical landmarks, and 1,000 kilometers of the shore.
-The highlight of the island is its golden sand stretches of beaches and clear seawater.
-It also has some fascinating cities and towns with Venetian quays and fortresses.
+It has its own magical vibe and is big enough to fill your entire holiday.
+Among the Mediterranean islands, Crete is the fifth-largest and is believed to be the birthplace of the oldest European civilization, dating back to 2700 BC.
+The island is home to fascinating archaeological sites and numerous historical landmarks, and it has 1,000 kilometers of coastline.

 Try out the beaches of the island.